(Effective May 23, 2017)

 ARTICLE VI - THE BOARD - OFFICERS

-Section 6.1 Eligibility: Only Regular and Honorary members shall be eligible to serve as members of the Board.
+Section 6.1 Eligibility: Regular.
+Honorary, and Lifetime members shall be eligible to serve as members of the Board.
 Only Board members are eligible to serve as officers of the Corporation.

-Section 6.3 Composition of the Board: The number of Directors shall be no more than eleven (11).
+Section 6.3 Composition of the Board: The number of Directors shall be no more than nine (9).
 Each Board member shall be elected for a term of four (4) years.
-The Board members shall have staggered terms so that three (3) or four (4) Directors are elected each year.
+The Board members shall have staggered terms.
 Four (4) Directors shall also serve as President, President-Elect, Treasurer, and Secretary.
 Succession planning is incorporated into the process to ensure consistency and effective leadership of the Board.

 Section 6.4 Term Limits: A Director may serve for two (2) consecutive terms if so elected.
 After two (2) consecutive terms, a Director will be replaced by a duly elected board member.
 The former Director shall then wait two (2) years before being nominated to run again for an open position on the Board of Directors.
 Exceptions to the term limits can be made at the discretion of the board of directors on a case by case basis to keep an effective organization.